 robots” specifies that this directive applies to all web crawlers.

 If you want to prevent only Google web crawlers from indexing this page, you will need to modify the name attribute with the name of the crawler that you are addressing:

 Because search engines have different crawlers for different purposes, I advise you to use meta name=”robots” instead of naming specific crawlers.

-By default, webpages are created to be indexed.
-Therefore, when you create a new page or post with a content management system like WordPress, you will not see a meta robot tag in the HTML code of the page.
+By default, web pages are created to be indexed.
+Therefore, when you create a new page or a blog post with a content management system like WordPress, you may not see a meta robot tag in the HTML code of the page.
 As soon as you add a directive to the tag, such as “nofollow”, “noindex”, “disavow”, etc, the robots tag should appear in the <head> HTML code section.